ZeroX0368/All-In-One-Bot/README.md

 - Wait for all the dependencies to be installed
 - Rename `.env.example` to `.env` and fill the values
 - Optionally edit `config.js`
-- Type `npm run start` to start the bot
+- Type `node bot.js` to start the bot

 If you need any additional help, make sure to read our guides [here](docs/additional/installation.md)